NudurupatiSurya/GPS-ALARM/README.md

 # Maps-Alarm
-TThis App will ring and alarm when user reaches the given destination
+This App will ring an alarm when user reaches the destination that he provided.
+This app uses Google Maps API, Google Location API to track users movements.